-CM: The Holy Terror– that’s right.
-We didn’t actually work together until Kenith Trodd asked me, he said look, there’s this BBC film called Porker –
+CM: Holy Terror, that’s right.
+We didn’t actually work together until Kenneth Trodd asked me, he said look, there’s this BBC film called Porker –

 MacCabe: Before we get on to Porker, which I think will be a change of title – working on Melon, did Simon work very closely with the director, did he come into the theatre a lot?
 What was the working process, was he sitting there scribbling notes all the time?